pinchih/CS578-Final-Project/README.md

 #Architectural pattern/styles used
 The architectural style that we chose for implementing this project is Client-Server sytle.
 The main reason for using this  style is because that this project is going to be a web-based tool, which narrows us done to few architectural styles that we can choose from, and practically, a Client-Server style will be a safe and easy way to go, because it's been tested and proven to be reliable.

-In this sytle, the components of the system will be mulitple clients and one server, and the connector between clients and server will be the RPC-based network protocols, such as TCP/IP.
-Technically speaking, the server in a Client-Server style should be capable of handling multiple connection from different clients, however, in our case, due to the heavy loading of executing the analysis tools(DidFail, COVERT), our server will not take another apk inputs if there's a processing going on.
+In this sytle, components of the system will be mulitiple clients and one server, and the connector between client and server will be the RPC-based network protocols, such as TCP/IP.
+Technically speaking, the server in a Client-Server style should be capable of handling multiple connections from different clients, however, in our case, due to the heavy loading of executing the analysis tools(DidFail, COVERT), our server will not take another apk inputs if there's already a processing going on.
 This issue can be solved by increasing the computing power and the memory of the server, or implementing the asynchronous mechanism at the server-end.

 #Reference tools/libraries/web services